justinjiajia/personalwiki/bigdata/hadoop_streaming.md

-Following up the previous word count example, how can we get the most frequent words using MapReduce?
+To set a stage for the use of these options, let's consider a problem that follows up the previous word count example: how can we get the most frequent words using MapReduce?

 We know Hadoop will sort the intermediate results by the key.
 Let's leverage this property and design our mapper as (`swap.py`):